19th century portrait painted on raw silk with ink colors and gold powder. Height 7′, width 6

-This portrait shows a royal couple sitting for a formal portrait.
-The official hat-dress and collar on the gentleman, and the crown on the lady, together with the mandarin square on their ropes stitched with a crane standing on some rock jutting from turbulent waves, incorporating ‘auspicious’ emblems and clouds, signify this couple has a first rank official status.
-They sit on armchairs draped with embroidered seat covers, with feet resting on ‘foot-rests’ with an apron of beaded carvings of cloud-heads and curved yoke ends in up-turned ‘ruyi’ motifs.
-The ‘ruyi’ is a wish-granting scepter which resembles the ‘lingzhi’ fungus of immortality.
-In the background is shown an incense burner and flowers arranged in porcelain vases.
+This portrait depicts a royal couple sitting for a formal portrait.
+The official hat-dress, embroidered collar and cuffs on the gentleman, the crown on the lady, and the silk rank badges with auspicious symbol of a phoenix on their robes, signify this couple has a high official status.
+They sit on armchairs draped with embroidered seat covers, with feet resting on footrests crafted with the “cloud-heads” and “ruyi” motifs on the aprons signify wishes to be granted and immortality.
+In the background is shown an antique incense burner and flowers arranged in porcelain vases.

-This ancient portrait shows frayed edges on border fabric lining.
-Wooden rods inserted into the upper and lower ends, and its huge size, make it most likely the portrait was meant to be hung in a palace.
-This portrait is very rare today because not many royal portraits survived The Chinese Cultural Revolution when any dynastic painted figures were destroyed.
+This ancient portrait shows frayed edges on the border fabric lining.
+Wooden rods inserted into the upper and lower ends and its huge size make it likely the portrait was meant to be hung in a palace.
+This portrait is rare today because not many royal portraits survived The Chinese Cultural Revolution when any dynastic painted figures were destroyed.